cs-sally/doogie_blog/_posts/2025-07-23-s01e26-s2-frankly-mydear.md

 * brushing up on your french: reviewing, refreshing, improving, polishing
 * airline sickness bag
 * burning up
-* lift off: rocket or aircraft leaves the  ground and begins to ascend
+* lift off: noun. rocket or aircraft leaves the  ground and begins to ascend
 * precautionary measures: carried out as a precaution